 Korea changes quicker than any country I’ve lived in.
-What I say in this guide is true in 2021, but can become outdated overnight.
+This guide is accurate in 2021, but may become outdated in a year.

 For example, Korean markets have added more overseas goods (yay limes, cilantro and jalapenos!) in the last few years.
 The availability of different flavors makes adapting to a new country easier.
 Also, activities like camping, weightlifting and tattoos became very popular all of a sudden.